cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 architecture greatly reduces the amount of copying: simple queries can be evaluated directly on a source stream.

-The subqueries (which are called *LFTAs*, or low-level queries, in Tigon) are intended to be fast, lightweight data reduction queries.
+The subqueries (which are called *LFTAs*, or low-level queries, in TigonSQL) are intended to be fast, lightweight data reduction queries.
 By deferring expensive processing (expensive functions and predicates, joins, large scale aggregation), the high volume source stream is quickly processed, minimizing buffer requirements.
 The expensive